 Every time I see the Travelocity Gnome on the Amazing Race, I tell myself ‘I have to get around to making a gnome’!
 I had so much fun with this gnome DIY, I really don’t know what took me so long to make one!
 But I’m glad I did wait, because the gnome kit I received from Kim and Garrett Make It, combined with the Christmas Sweater stencil from Old Sign Stencils, is so worth the wait :).
-Kim and Garrett are having a Christmas craft giveaway, but you have to enter this weekend (see the link at the end of this post).
+With a gnome kit and stencil in hand, this is an easy diy gnome – no sewing required!

 Of course we had to put our own Birdz of a Feather spin on our version: just like our Hot Cocoa Bar Sign, our Christmas gnome lights up too!
 So if you’re ready to get your craft mojo on, come hang out with us!